 The Sergeant escorted Luke down a back-of-house corridor.
 ‘So why the interest in Ol’ Murph?’, the Sergeant asked as the two men strolled.

 ‘Nah… He was just before my time, but you forever hear stories about cases he solved and the things he accomplished.’

 'Well…’ Luke began.
 'That’s sort of why I am here.
 Let’s just say that I’ve had a couple of successful collars recently that I think were inspired by the way Murph ran his investigations, so I thought I would love to see just who this old guy was...you know, learn a little more about him if possible.’

 The Sergeant pointed to an open doorway on their left as they approached; a non-verbal indication as to where they were heading.

 Luke entered the brightly lit room.
-It was a kitchen and mess room set up.
-Immediately in front of him as he entered was a full kitchen, complete with double sink, overhead and under bench cupboards, oven and a full size refrigerator.
+Immediately in front of him was a full kitchen, complete with double sink, overhead and under bench cupboards, oven and a full size refrigerator.

 To his left the room opened into a long rectangular room about seven yards long and about five yards wide.
 Two rows of tables aligned end-to-end extended down either side of the room making two long dining tables with chairs on either side.